 Ms Shah said: “NIPT screenings should be used for their intended purpose, to screen for serious conditions such as Down’s syndrome.
 The government needs to look into this exploitative practice and enforce appropriate restrictions.”

 A Department of Health and Social Care spokesman said: “The prenatal test is never meant to be used for gender.
 We will continue to review the evidence.”

 AlphaBiolabs’ prenatal DNA test does not provide gender information.
 It does provide at least 99.9% probability of paternity where the father is confirmed as being the biological father.
-More information can be found in a longer article on our Learning Centre, or you can contact our Customer Services team on 0333 600 1300 or firstname.lastname@example.org.
+More information can be found in our article on paternity tests while pregnant, or you can contact our Customer Services team on 0333 600 1300 or firstname.lastname@example.org.